Plain Language — UNE-ISO 24495-1:2024 Standard

 Invisible but real barrier

-Content technically conformant with WCAG but in bureaucratic language excludes people with cognitive disabilities and older adults.
+Content that is technically compliant with WCAG but written in bureaucratic language excludes older people, migrants, and users with low literacy skills.

 Non-compliance with WCAG Criterion 3.1.5

-Criterion 3.1.5 (Reading Level) requires texts to be understandable by people with secondary education.
+Criterion 3.1.5 (Reading Level) requires that texts be understandable to people with a secondary education, a standard that most websites do not meet.

 Complaints due to incomprehension